Preventing Pier-Form Uplift

 The threaded rod passed through two holes in a 2×4, which straddled the top of the form.
 Once the 2×4 was cinched down tight with nuts and washers, the forms were secure against lift-off.
 This system allowed for plenty of adjustment for positioning the form and also didn’t interfere with the placement of a four-bolt template that registered the position of the anchor bolts.

 The second pour went off without a squeak (or a rise).
 We stripped the templates and the 2x4s off the forms and then cut the threaded rod flush with the tops of the pyramids.
+I can’t tell you at what degree of taper that this lifting phenomenon goes into effect.
+But I can say I won’t be taking any chances in the future.

-Jonathan White, Orcas Island, WA
+— Jonathan White; Orcas Island, WA